Is your child

 Children are offered a ‘FreeFlow’ Environment where the classroom doors are opened and pupils will follow their own learning journeys, whether inside or in the outdoor area.
 Snack is also offered throughout the morning.
 Children are provided with both structured and unstructured play opportunities inside and outside.
 These activities are designed to engage children in practical, first-hand experiences which will support children to discover, explore, investigate, develop their personal interests and areas of curiosity, and help to make sense of the world around them as they begin to understand specific concepts.
 Play opportunities are also set up to provide children with opportunities to apply newly acquired knowledge, demonstrating their skills and level of understanding.

 Children are taken to the hall to have their lunch.
-They then play on the Infant playground with the reception LSA’s supervising.
+They then play on the Infant playground or on the school field with the reception LSAs supervising.

 We all sit down together after lunch and develop our mathematical skills.